MrityunjaiKumar/EmbSysDesign_NPTEL_Course/Software/Examples_Msp430G2553_LunchBox/Exp04_LunchBox_DebouncingTheSwitch/Readme.md

-# Exp 00
+# Exp 04
-## LunchBox Template
+## LunchBox Debouncing the Switch
 ___

 ### Description

-This example code provides a template of settings for LunchBox.
+This example code is similar to that of LunchBox Hello Switch.
+The only difference is that in this code Switch bounces are ignored.

-### Hardare needed
+### Hardware needed

 None